leanprover/fp-lean/functional-programming-lean/src/type-classes/coercion.md

 ```
 This function is useful to account for comma-separated elements in JSON arrays and objects.
 `{{#example_in Examples/Classes.lean sep2ex}}` yields `{{#example_out Examples/Classes.lean sep2ex}}`, `{{#example_in Examples/Classes.lean sep1ex}}` yields `{{#example_out Examples/Classes.lean sep1ex}}`, and `{{#example_in Examples/Classes.lean sep0ex}}` yields `{{#example_out Examples/Classes.lean sep0ex}}`.
+In the Lean standard library, this function is called `String.intercalate`.

 Finally, a string escaping procedure is needed for JSON strings, so that the Lean string containing `"Hello!"` can be output as `"\"Hello!\""`.
 Fortunately, the Lean compiler contains an internal function for escaping JSON strings already, called `Lean.Json.escape`.